• Skip to primary navigation

 Care at Home can take a variety of forms; this can be simple tasks that you need help with such as shopping or housework; or could be support with personal care such assistance getting washed and dressed; and carers can even be there to provide companionship and support to get out and about.
 Care services at home can help you live an independent life in your own home for as long as possible.
 The level of support can vary between a couple of hours per week, right up to live-in care at home or might be used for periods of respite.
 These services might be obtained from the council or from private care companies.
 We have contacts in care service companies that we can put you in touch with if you think care services at home might be right for you or for your loved one.

 Care in a Residential Care Home may be provided in a residential care home or a nursing home.
 These homes are usually for people needing more care than they could get in their own home, possibly for those living with conditions such as Alzheimer’s Disease or other forms of dementia.
-Moving into a residential home may not always due to poor health; it can sometimes be used as a way of allowing older people to live among peers and to facilitate a pleasant life with support available where required.
+Moving into a residential home may not always be due to poor health; it can sometimes be used as a way of allowing older people to live among peers and to facilitate a pleasant life with support available where required.

 This sounds expensive, can I afford it?